-Selection criteria - ozone & ultraviolet light resistance (EN ISO 1431/1 procedure B)
+Selection criteria - Ozone & ultra violet light resistance (EN ISO 1431/1 procedure B)

 Despite its crucial importance in terms of operational lifetime, resistance to the damaging effects of ozone and UV is rarely ever mentioned by traders or manufacturers in their product documentation.
 This is almost certainly because the antiozonants that need to be used during the mixing process of the rubber compounds are relatively costly.
-Ozone becomes a pollutant at ground/sea level and exposure is unavoidable. lt increases the acidity of carbon black surfaces and causes reactions to take place within the molecular structure of the rubber resulting in surface cracking and a marked decrease in its tensile strength.
+Ozone becomes a pollutant at ground level and exposure is unavoidable.
+It increases the acidity of carbon black surfaces and causes reactions to take place within the molecular structure of the rubber resulting in surface cracking and a marked decrease in its tensile strength.

 Likewise, ultraviolet light from sunlight and artificial (fluorescent) lighting also accelerates deterioration because it produces photochemical reactions that promote the oxidation of the surface of the rubber resulting in a loss in mechanical strength.
-In both cases, this kind of degradation causes the covers of the belt to wear out even faster than they should.
-My advice is to always make ozone & UV resistance a required part of the specification when selecting any rubber promised quality can prove to be extremely expensive. conveyor belt, especially if the belt will be operated in a coastal location.
+In both cases, this kind of degradation causes the covers of the belt to wear out even faster than they should so my advice is to always make ozone & UV resistance a required part of the specification when selecting any rubber conveyor belt.

-Blind acceptance of
+Blind acceptance